readthedocs/readthedocs.org/docs/terms-of-service.rst

     documentation for corporate clients.

 readthedocs.io, readthedocs-hosted.com, and other domains ("Documentation Sites")
-    These websites are where Read the Docs hosts documentation (":ref:`User-Generated Content <terms-of-service:User-Generated Content>`") on behalf of documentation authors.
+    These Websites are where Read the Docs hosts :ref:`terms-of-service:User-Generated Content` on behalf of documentation authors.